 There may be other differences to accommodate.
 For example, there are more paid media placements and fewer earned opportunities in some countries.
 Or, perhaps there are fewer financial trade publications in one market compared to another.
 These factors should impact the PR metrics being set – as one region might have a higher likelihood of success simply based on the opportunities that exist.

 Growth marketing is redefining the very definition of marketing.
 It’s not enough to drive top-of-funnel activity, it’s about gaining more engaged customers.
 Brands need to remain top of mind and engage at ideal moments throughout the journey, with connected content that meets their needs.
 It requires an integrated playbook – bringing together all marketing teams, tapping into every channel and forming that emotional connection.
+In fact, emphasis on emotional connection doubled in 2H 2020, according to PAN’s Content Fitness Report.

 Traditional tactics no longer cut it.
 If your growing brand hasn’t turned to integration yet, it might be time to reengineer your marketing and communications department.
 Your brand’s internal marketing department structure must align with the modern, data-driven services firms are providing today.
 That is the key to truly effective growth marketing.